-Ryerson Art+Design Magazine (RADmag) was born out of a vision to create a medium of celebration, inspiration, and collaboration — to celebrate and showcase the work of students in Photography, Fashion, and Interior Design, to provide an outlet to inspire one another and the world at large, and aid in connecting students in these related visual disciplines.
+Ryerson Art+Design Magazine (RADmag) was born out of a vision to create a collection of work that celebrates and showcases Photography, Fashion, and Interior Design projects by students.
+By providing an outlet to collaborate and inspire creativity in one another and the world at large, we hope to connect people across various disciplines and foster a community of inclusivity and conversation.

 Josef Adamu is leading the way with his visual story telling platform Sunday School.
 Taking stories of all kinds, Josef brings together a team and places these naratives in a colourfully composed environment giving each a powerful strength and pleasing clarity.